AtheneumChain/Scripts/Multiple-Masternodes.md

 3. you need to edit some files through SSH and restart the server.
 4. you need to download some files, copy some files and edit some files.
 Then you're done.

+** This is the same procedure for the 3rd node as it is for the 2nd one **

 ## Step 1: make sure you have sent the coins for your new masternode(s) beforehand.
 This takes 15 confirmations before you can activate new nodes.
 This procedure takes considerably less time than that so make sure you do the coin send beforehand so you don't waste any time waiting.
 Also, make sure you lock the wallet once you've done the send so you don't accidentally stake and break your inputs.